The University of Michigan-Dearborn welcomes applications from qualified international students.

 Princess Sumaya University for Technology

-Select students at PSUT in Amman, Jordan have the opportunity to study in special master's programs in the College of Business.
+Qualified students at PSUT in Amman, Jordan have the opportunity to study in special bachelor's programs.